coreyculler/datastore-dynamodb-migrator/README.md

    - Optionally rename the DynamoDB partition key attribute (the value still comes from the selected source field)
    - Confirm table names
 6. **S3 Storage & Projection**: Optionally enable S3 storage for full records and choose which fields to keep in DynamoDB
+7. **Datastore Query Ordering (Optional)**: Choose a field and direction (ascending/descending) to order the Datastore query.
+This only affects the order in which records are read and migrated; it has no impact on DynamoDB schema or stored items.
-7. **Migration Plan**: Review the complete migration plan before execution
+8. **Migration Plan**: Review the complete migration plan before execution
-8. **Progress Tracking**: Monitor real-time progress with detailed statistics
+9. **Progress Tracking**: Monitor real-time progress with detailed statistics

+### Ordering Notes
+- Selecting a field adds `.Order("field")` or `.Order("-field")` to the underlying Datastore query.
+- Useful for time-based migrations (e.g., `created_at` ascending for oldest-first, descending for newest-first).
+- If no ordering is selected, Datastore's default ordering is used.

 ## Key Selection